 Harry, sent by Claire to look for Lizzy, arrives at the Cypress.
 He is shown Lizzy's room, all traces of her recent occupancy removed, by Ahmed.
 Ahmed tells Harry that he acts as his agent in trafficking.
 Harry reveals that he was Asilah's rapist, and has returned for more.
 "My wife," reveals Ahmed, "carries your child."
 Ahmed puts a knife to Harry's throat.
 Teddy enters and, out of love for Ahmed, grabs the knife and plunges it into Harry's chest, killing him.

 A few days later, Ahmed is revealed reading the volume of Rumi in the Courtyard.
 Claire sits, smoking a cigarette, a few tables away.
-Lizzy’s scarf sits before him.
+Lizzy's scarf sits before him.
 Claire vows not to leave Tangiers without her sister, and asks him for his help in finding her.
-Ahmed places Lizzy’s scarf on Claire’s head.
-As the sun rises and the Call to Prayer is heard, they exit together.
+Ahmed places Lizzy's scarf on Claire's head.
+As the sun rises, they exit together.

 Lizzy (Natalie Cummings) writes a letter home in the Butler Opera Center production.